Relativity in brief... or in detail..

 This is a clear example of where the asymmetry of the twins appears.
 The causes of this asymmetry are the fact that Jane reverses direction and Joe does not, and the finite time that light takes to transmit this information to Joe means that Joe doesn't get the news immediately.
 Jane leaves one inertial frame and joins another, and she has the effect of that change immediately.
 Joe, on the other hand, doesn't notice the effects of Jane being in a different inertial frame until much later because she is a long way away from him when it happens.
 The asymmetry is as simple as that.

-In these diagrams, we have resolved the paradox by pointing out that the problem is not symmetrical: Jane actually has two different inertial frames of reference, the outgoing voyage and the return.
+In these diagrams, we have resolved the paradox by pointing out that the problem is not symmetrical: Jane actually has two different inertial frames of reference, the outgoing voyage and the return (and an acceleration in between).
 Two different clock synchronisation events are required, and the easist examples of these are at their separation (for the outward journey) and their reunion (for the return).
 To understand the importance of synchronising clocks in Special Relativity, see Relativistic time dilation.